How to Build Business Credit with Tier 1 Tradelines

 Separate Personal and Business Finances

-Building business credit allows you to separate your personal and business finances.
-This not only helps with tax filing and financial organization but also protects your personal assets from business liabilities.
+Building business credit allows you to separate personal and business expenses, making tax filing simpler and protecting your personal assets from business liabilities.

 Common Mistakes to Avoid